In this guide we’ll look at the best pocket hole jigs.

 Then, all you have to do is drill a hole in one of the pieces you want to join.
 Next drive in a Kreg Screw to draw the joint together and hold it tight.
 Because you drill the wood vertically with this jig it is much easier to use than many other pocket hole jigs.
 In addition, once the jig is secured you only have to move the timber to drill additional holes, both saving time and helping you achieve more accurate results.

 The master system includes a face clamp for perfect joints, as well as a dust collection point for mess-free use.
 The jig has a storage compartment so you can store the drill bit with the collar attached, and also has a designated hole for storing the Allen key so you can keep everything together.
-The body is made from glass reinforced nylon for durability and the hardened steel drill guides have a lifetime warranty.
+The body is made from glass reinforced nylon for durability.

 VIEW LATEST PRICE →